JianhuiShi/Canidae-CREF-analysis/README.md

   This is the script used for running other scripts all in sequence.

   * **`config.yaml`**
-  This is the configuration file that contains the basic information of parameters used in computation.
+  This is the configuration file that contains the basic information of the species used in computation.

   * **`motifRank.R`**
   This script computes the rank of all motifs at level 1-9 according to their loadings in polarized motif-eigenvectors of all species.